Code-Screen/Code-Screen.github.io/docs/results.md

 ### Issues

-On the rop right of the screen, we show the results of our static code analysis of the candidate's code.
+In the top right of the screen, we show the results of our static code analysis of the candidate's code.
 The goal of this analysis is to reveal issues with the candidate's code such as code smells, bad design patterns, etc.

 We do this to help you speed up the process of reviewing a submission, and make this workflow as close as possible to how you review